coolwanglu/quine-chameleon/README.md

   - As short as possible
   - The main class/module name must be `qc`, if required
 - Behavior
-  - Do not crash for any commandline arguments
-  - Random sequence should not remain same
+  - Random sequence should not remain the same
     * Set random seed when necessary
   - Use only standard libraries
   - No file operations